RConsortium/S7/README.md

             e.g. `publish <- function(x, y, ...) { method(publish,
             list(object_class(x), object_class(y)))(x, y, ...) }`
           - [ ] - `...` is not used for dispatch
+          - [x] - R7 generics can dispatch with S3 objects
+          - [x] - R7 generics can dispatch with S4 objects
   - Compatibility
       - S3
           - [x] - Since the class attribute has the same semantics as